spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-cloud.md

 ## Setting up the integration

-In order to set up the integration from the Spacelift side, please navigate to the VCS management page, click on the **Set up integration** button in the top right corner and choose Bitbucket Cloud.
+In order to set up the integration from the Spacelift side, please navigate to the **Source code** page, click on the **Set up integration** button in the top right corner and choose Bitbucket Cloud.

 This form will appear: